RaulAlhama/PowerBI-Projects/README.md

 ---

-We hope you find these Power BI projects useful and insightful.
+I hope you find these Power BI projects useful and insightful.
 Explore, learn, and contribute to the world of data visualization with Power BI!